sealuzh/PerformanceHat/readme.md

 To see the plugin in action, you will need an example application (target) that will be analyzed by the plugin to give performance hints while modifying the code of the example application.

 The code for the example application is located in the  **cw-feedback-example-application** submodule.
-This module is build together with all other modules as described above.
-During the build, the monitoring code (found in **cw-feedback-eclipse-monitoring**) is weaved into the example code using [AspectJ](https://eclipse.org/aspectj/).

 To use the plugin (installed by the instructions in the previous sections), you will have to do the following steps.

+### Build the injected monitoring component

+ The injection of monitoring code into the example application is done by running `mvn install` in the folder **cw-feedback-example-application**.
+During this build, the monitoring code (found in **cw-feedback-eclipse-monitoring**) is weaved into the example code using [AspectJ](https://eclipse.org/aspectj/).
+It is important that the build/install of the **cw-feedback-eclipse-parent** parent project is done prior to this step, as described in the sections above.
+Otherwise the **cw-feedback-eclipse-monitoring** will not be available as a local maven repo entry, and hence can not be added to the example application in **cw-feedback-example-application**.

 ### Register the application